Ehrenfest dynamics with localized atomic-orbital basis sets within the projector augmented-wave method: Simulating molecules and periodic systems

 \section{Simulating molecules and periodic systems}

 We will compare the implemented LCAO-PAW-ED method to the earlier FD-PAW-ED method on two small molecules, NaCl and CH$_2$NH$_2^+$, as well as atomic H and a H$^+$ ion colliding with a periodic graphene monolayer.
 We use the $dzp$ basis set for graphene and molecules and $sz$ basis set for the H projectile, and a grid sampling of 0.2~\AA\ with the PBE exchange-correlation functional.
+The C atoms were represented using the standard datasets of GPAW where 1$s$ electrons are included only as frozen core states.
+Although it is possible to run simulations with PAW datasets that include 1$s$ as a valence state, we do not expect this to be necessary for the relatively deep C 1$s$ level and the impact parameters we consider here~\cite{ojanpera_simulating_2016}.

 For molecules, we use a rectangular simulation box, and for graphene choose a 6$\times$6 periodic supercell with $\Gamma$-point sampling of \textbf{k}-space, as simulations with 5 \textbf{k}-points ($~\Gamma~\Sigma~M~K~\Lambda$) showed insignificant differences.
-To prepare the ionic state of H$^+$, we used charge-constrained density functional theory as implemented in GPAW~\cite{melander_implementation_2016}.
+To prepare the ionic state of H$^+$, we used charge-constrained density functional theory~\cite{melander_implementation_2016}, where an extra potential is applied in the site of the projectile in order to remove charge from this area.
+The LCAO method is advantageous in this context due to its lower computational cost, particularly for systems with significant vacuum.
+However, when computationally feasible, FD methods might offer more consistent accuracy for high charge states.